ovm-soft/peek-n-trace/privacy.md

 ### Use of RevenueCat

-The paid version of our app uses RevenueCat to manage in-app subscriptions and purchases.
+Our app uses RevenueCat to manage in-app subscriptions and purchases.
 RevenueCat acts as a service provider that securely handles transaction data and communicates with the app stores (such as Google Play, Apple App Store) to determine subscription status.

 RevenueCat does not collect any personally identifiable information from users.
 Subscription data is used solely to verify access rights and ensure the correct functionality of the app.